Southwark Council wants members for a new Old Kent Road Community Review Panel.

 Download the form and email the completed form to: email@example.com.

-Shortlisted applicants will be invited to a selection workshop with other candidates from 18:30-20:30 on either 20 or 21 April.
+Shortlisted applicants will be invited to a selection workshop with other candidates.
+The dates for the workshops will be confirmed soon.